burtonageo/lock_cell/Readme.md

 * The `enable_std` feature enables the standard library.
 This provides an implementation of [`std::error::Error`] for the [`TryLockError`] type.
 This feature is enabled by default.

+* The `debug_lockcell` feature tracks the location of each `lock()` call in the `LockCell`, allowing the developer to compare the first lock location in their file to the panicking lock location, aiding in debugging.

 [`LockCell<T>`]: ./struct.LockCell.html
 [`RefCell<T>`]: http://doc.rust-lang.org/std/cell/struct.RefCell.html
 [`Rc<T>`]: https://doc.rust-lang.org/std/rc/struct.Rc.html